Panoptic-aware Image-to-Image Translation: The proposed method

 \subsection{Implementation details}

-In $L_{\mathrm{total}}$, the $ \lambda_1 \sim \lambda_5$ were set to 0.1, 1, 1, 1 and 1.
+In $L_{\mathrm{total}}$, the $\lambda_1 \sim \lambda_3$ were set to 0.1, 1 and 10.
 Model parameters were initialized using the Orthogonal Initialization method \cite{Orthogonal-Init}.
-For the activation function, we used leaky-ReLU with a slope of 0.2 in modules.
-We trained our model using the Adam optimizer \cite{Adam} with $\beta_1 = 0$ and $\beta_2 = 0.999$.
+The spectral normalization \cite{SN} is to stabilize the training in both the generator and discriminator.
+We used leaky-ReLU with a slope of 0.2 for the activation function and Adam optimizer \cite{Adam} with $\beta_1 = 0$ and $\beta_2 = 0.9$.
 The learning rates were set to $10^{-4}$ for the generator and $0.005$ for the discriminator.
 We set 400,000 iterations for training on four NVIDIA V100 GPUs.